rbaker26/CaffeineOS/README.md

 ## Getting Started
 I am running this project in Ubuntu18.04 LTS.
-The following are the packages I installed to get this project going:
+The following are the packages I installed in the order I installed them to get this project going:
  * g++
- * clang++
+ * clang
  * make
  * gcc-multilib
  * g++-multilib
  * virtualbox-qt
- * vvalgrind
+ * valgrind
  * xorriso

 *****************************************************************************************************************************

-Progress Log:
+## Progress Log

 3/2/2020 1658 PST
 Right now I have a bootable kernal.
 It does nothing but print out the OS Name.
 So far I have followed totorials, but very few cover anything past this point.
 None I found use C++, only C.